caarmen/FRCAndroidWidget/kotlin-lessons-rewriting-app.md

 I didn't really read much about Kotlin before jumping into the rewrite.

 ## General impressions
 * Kotlin is less verbose than Java, without losing readability.
 This project has about 10% fewer lines of code now.
-And the lines are shorter as well: No more need for `void` for example.
+And the lines are shorter as well: No more need for `void` or semicolons for example.
 * Kotlin and Java can call each other, which makes a progressive migration possible.
 During the transition, there may be temporary code that will ultimately be removed once the project is completely in Kotlin.
 In my case, I had to temporarily add few keywords ([`INSTANCE`](https://kotlinlang.org/docs/reference/java-to-kotlin-interop.html), `CompanionObject`, and [`JvmField`](https://kotlinlang.org/docs/reference/java-to-kotlin-interop.html)).
 * The only crashes and issues requiring workarounds that I encountered were due to supporting a very old api level in my project.
 * I haven't done any benchmarking to compare the app's performance in Java vs Kotlin.